AC 3000ME

 The AC 3000ME is a mid-engined sports car originally sold by AC Cars.
 The two-door coupé debuted at the 1973 London Motor Show.
 Sales did not begin until 1979 and lasted until 1984.
-Rights to the 3000ME and tooling were transferred to a second company who managed to produce a small number of additional cars before going into receivership themselves in mid-1985.
+Rights to the 3000ME and tooling were transferred to a second company which produced a small number of additional cars before going into receivership themselves in mid-1985.
 A third company acquired the rights to the car with plans to begin selling a revised version under a different name, but only a single prototype was ever produced.

 History

 Origin

 The AC 3000ME was based on a prototype called the Diablo built by the Bohanna Stables company and shown at the London Racing Car Show in 1972.

 Peter Bohanna was an automotive body structures engineer.
 His experience included working with fibreglass structures as a boat engineer and a stint with Ford's Advanced Vehicle Operations in the UK doing bodywork for the Ford GT40.
 In late 1967 Bohanna was at Lola cars working on the T70, where he met Robin Stables, who prior to his arrival at Lola had been a racing mechanic and Lotus dealer.

-In 1968 Bohanna and Stables won a design contract for a new sports car tendered by a young aristocrat named Piers Weld-Forester.
+In 1968, Bohanna and Stables won a design contract for a new sports car tendered by a young aristocrat named Piers Weld-Forester.
 The partners designed a two-seat mid-engined car to be powered by the 2.2 L inline six version of BMC's newly announced SOHC E-series engine, code-named ARO25.
 Production problems would delay release of this engine until 1972.
 In late 1968 Weld-Forester partnered with Ernie Unger to form a new company named UWF (for Unger Weld-Forester), and bought the Unipower GT production line from Universal Power Drives.
 Bohanna and Stables' subsequent work for UWF was to design a car to replace the existing Unipower GT, but this design would not reach production.
 Instead the partners started the Bohanna Stables company and resumed development of the earlier mid-engined design, which would become the Diablo.

 The 1972 Diablo prototype was built with the 1.5 L inline four version of the E-series engine and 5-speed manual transaxle that was used in the Austin Maxi.

 Bohanna Stables had sought interest from both AC and TVR before the Diablo was shown at the Racing Car Show, but neither company committed to the project.
 After the car's debut AC's Keith Judd drove the Diablo to the company's Thames Ditton headquarters and convinced AC owner Derek Hurlock to take the project on.